ZehangLee/Clustering-and-forecasting-of-day-ahead-electricity-supply-curves/README.md

 This joint work has been published [1].
 The procedure applied to the Spanish market is archived and represented in the repository but without losing generalization to other markets.

 [1] Li, Z., Alonso, A. M., Elías, A., & Morales, J. M. (2024).
 Clustering and forecasting of day-ahead electricity supply curves using a market-based distance.
 International Journal of Electrical Power & Energy Systems, 158, 109977. https://doi.org/https://doi.org/10.1016/j.ijepes.2024.109977

+**UPDATE**
+* A C++ version of the distance calculation function is incorporated
+* A package including the above function is built.
+Therefore, each core involved in the parallel computation could call the function as we did in the pure R context.